We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Dandruff is a condition of the scalp that causes flakes of skin to appear.
-It is often accompanied by itching.
+Dandruff is a scalp condition that causes flakes of skin to appear.
+There may also be itching.

-The exact cause is unknown, but various factors increase the risk.
-It is not related to poor hygiene, but it may be more visible if a person does not wash or brush their hair often.
+Poor hygiene is not a factor, but the flakes may be more visible if a person does not wash or brush their hair often.

-Before using an anti-fungal shampoo, individuals should carefully try to remove any scaly or crusty patches on the scalp, as far as possible, This will make the shampoo more effective.
+Before using an anti-dandruff shampoo, individuals should carefully try to remove as many scaly or crusty patches on the scalp as possible.
+This will make the shampoo more effective.

 Ingredients to look out for

 Most anti-dandruff or antifungal shampoos contain at least one of the following active ingredients:

 - Ketoconazole is an antifungal ingredient that is suitable for any age.